mfractor/mfractor.github.io/docs/mfractor-professional.md

 ## MFractor Lite VS MFractor Professional

-MFractor comes in both a free (lite) and a paid/premium (Professional) version.
+MFractor comes in both a free (lite) and a paid (Professional) version.

-The free version contains most features that are included in MFractor Premium; as a Xamarin developer you will find the free version will still help out your day-to-day Xamarin.Android and Xamarin.Forms development a heck of a lot!
+The free version contains most features that are included in MFractor Professional; as a Xamarin developer you will find the free version will still help out your day-to-day Xamarin.Android and Xamarin.Forms development a heck of a lot!

 If you would like C# code refactoring support, mobile-specific code diagnostics or wish to tweak the code that MFractor creates then you will need to pay for a MFractor Professional license.